LearnMetabarcoding/LearnMetabarcoding/sphinx/source/otu_phylogeny/trees/concatenating_alignments.rst

 		catfasta2phyml.pl -c -fasta :var:`dir`/* > :var:`supermatrix.fasta`

-	This will print the partitions to the terminal.
+The standard ``catfasta2phyml.pl`` command will print the partitions to the terminal.
 If we want to save them as a file, we can run the below code.
+.. admonition:: Solution

-Note that we subsequently print them to the terminal: this is because if we have any errors, they will also be printed to the ``partitions.txt`` file so we want to check that out to ensure our command ran OK.
+	Note that we print the partitions to the terminal after saving them; this is because if we have any errors, they will also be printed to the ``partitions.txt`` file so we want to check that out to ensure our command ran OK.

 	.. parsed-literal::